drshooby/ratemyprof-python-wrapper/README.md

 pip install -r requirements.txt
 ```

 3. Take a look at `main.py` for documented usage.
 Additional note, queries use the 'id' field and link builders use 'legacyId'.

-Enjoy 🙂
+4. Contributions and feedback are always welcome!
+If you have suggestions for improvements, feel free to open a pull request.
+Thanks, and enjoy! 🙂